DaedalicEntertainment/lua-coding-conventions/README.md

       end

+5.3.
+The variable consisting of only an underscore _ is commonly used as a placeholder when you want to ignore the variable.

-5.3. _Avoid short or meaningless names (e.g. "a", "rbarr", "nughdeget").
+_In all other cases, avoid short or meaningless names (e.g. "a", "rbarr", "nughdeget").
 Single character variable names are only okay for counters and temporaries, where the purpose of the variable is obvious._

 ## 6. Constants